Voyager Digital Fraud: Legal Options for Investors Who Lost Money

 Cryptocurrency fraud cases like Voyager involve complex regulatory frameworks spanning securities law, commodities law, and banking regulations.
 An attorney with experience in this area can navigate these overlapping jurisdictions effectively.

 At Varnavides Law, PC, Gary Varnavides brings a unique perspective to cryptocurrency and investment fraud cases.
-With 10 years at Sichenzia Ross Ference LLP defending broker-dealers against investor claims, he understands the strategies these institutions use and how to counter them when representing defrauded investors.
+His broker-dealer defense experience at Sichenzia Ross Ference LLP helps him understand the strategies these institutions use and how to counter them when representing defrauded investors.
 Named a Super Lawyers Rising Star from 2015 to 2023, he is licensed in California and New York.

 California Investors: Additional Protections